typedb/typedb/.github/PULL_REQUEST_TEMPLATE.md

 **For the title of this PR:** please follow the grammatical rules of a usual publication title, and thus does NOT CONTAIN CODE: no dots, parentheses, backticks, etc. It needs to be distinctive (not detailed) and succinct (not lengthy).
-Details of this PR will go in th description. **For the description of this PR:** please replace every line in curly brackets ( { like this } ) with an appropriate description following the guidance.
+Details of this PR will go in the description. **For the description of this PR:** please replace every line in curly brackets ( { like this } ) with an appropriate description following the guidance.
 Finally, **please remove this paragraph**.

 ## What is the goal of this PR?